Performed by...Jerry Nelson (1978-2003)

 In The Great Muppet Caper, perhaps Lew Zealand's most famous moment, the clownish looking fellow contributed greatly to the heist of the fabulous Baseball Diamond.
 When the Muppets wanted to make a chain to lower themselves down into the Mallory Gallery from the ceiling, Lew Zealand brought the paper towels.
 Lew's brief stint as the Bounty spokesperson was famously terminated after the company couldn't meet the high demands of his boomerang fish.

 Lew also appeared briefly in The Muppets Take Manhattan, The Muppet Christmas Carol, Muppet Treasure Island, and Muppets From Space.
 When he appeared to once again pitch his boomerang fish act in It's a Very Merry Muppet Christmas Movie, he was performed for the first time by Bill Barretta.
 Lew has been performed by Bill in every subsequent appearance since then; including his appearance in A Muppets Christmas: Letters to Santa where he presented Claire's Mom with a present--"It's fishes!"
-Lew will be appearing in The Muppets in November 2011 and has already been seen quite a few times in the trailers for the film and its official poster.
+Lew assisted in the kidnapping of a celebrity in The Muppets (2011) and will continue throwing his fish in Muppets Most Wanted (2014)

 LEW ZEALAND'S ACTS ON THE MUPPET SHOW